Sign up to our Newsletter

 4. Gain Experience

-In order to become the best equal rights attorney you can be, you’ll want to begin gaining experience in this niche during law school, which is why this is step four and a half.
+To become the best equal rights attorney, you’ll want to begin gaining experience in this niche during law school, which is why this is step four and a half.

 Consider interning at pro bono clinics, volunteering abroad, or working with local disadvantaged populations.
-This work and extracurricular experience will help you land a job easier post-graduation!
+This work and extracurricular experience will help you land a job more easily post-graduation!

 5. Complete Your Legal Education